yoursamlan/FunWithPython/README.md

   - Auto-detection of input language
   - Instant translation to any language using CLI

- Here is the screen shot of image resizer.
+ Here is the screen shot of image resizer -
 ![Google Translator v0.1](https://theamlan.files.wordpress.com/2019/06/google-translator.png)